qbead/qbeadWebsite/content/book/troubleshoot.md

 If nothing appears in the `Tools` → `Port` menu when you plug in the SpinWheel there are a few things to try:

+1. First, ensure the switch on the back of the device is set to "USB", otherwise the device will not be reliably powered (it might be relying on a depleated battery instead of the plentiful power delivery from the USB cable).

-1. First, unplug the SpinWheel from your computer and then plug it in again.
+2. Unplug the SpinWheel from your computer and then plug it in again.
 When you do this, make sure that you first close the `Tools` menu.
 If you didn't close it before unplugging it, you will not see a change because it doesn't automatically refresh itself.
 When you plug your SpinWheel back in, re-open the `Tools` menu, navigate to `Port` and see if you see your port appear.

-2. If this doesn't work, try closing and re-opening the Arduino software.
+3. If this doesn't work, try closing and re-opening the Arduino software.
 Occasionally this will clear up the problem.

-3. If neither of the first two solutions works, your micro USB cable is likely the problem.
+4. If neither of the first two solutions works, your micro USB cable is likely the problem.
 Do you have another cable you can try?
 If so, first try your new cable.
 While most cables are able to communicate with the SpinWheel, some manufacturers have stopped including the extra wires necessary for passing information in their micro USB cables to cut costs (particularly if the cable is only meant to be used for charging).
 We have had better luck with older cables and those from Kindles: